 What is vendor risk management?

-Vendor risk management is a program, or set of processes, designed to help you minimise and mitigate financial and regulatory risks within your vendor base.
+Vendor risk management is a program, or set of processes, designed to help you minimise and mitigate financial and regulatory risks within your vendor base and improve compliance.

-By managing risks proactively and using vendor risk management software to optimise your processes, you can protect your business from legal and operational consequences.
+By managing risks proactively and using dedicated software to optimise your processes, you can protect your business from legal and operational consequences.

 But you can also prove return on investment by driving revenue and cost savings through improved vendor performance.